-Trading as a department of Squared and operating as a social enterprise, CGS has continued to empower its tenants/residents that are currently unemployed and some of the hard-to-reach individuals within the local communities by providing viable employment and training opportunities Beneficiaries of this opportunity are currently in secure and sustainable part/full time employment, have acquired accredited cleaning and gardening qualification training and certificated.
-Beneficiaries have also received support resulting in improvement to accommodation status.
-CGS offers these employees flexible work patterns to allow them to meet other commitments such as childcare.
+Trading as a department of Squared and operating as a social enterprise, CGS has continued to empower its tenants/residents that are currently unemployed or those that experience long-term unemployment and some of the hard-to-reach individuals within the local communities by providing sustainable employment program and unique training opportunities.

+Beneficiaries have acquired accredited cleaning and gardening qualification through a targeted training and certificated programme.

+Beneficiaries have also received support resulting in the improvement to their accommodation status and they are also provided a flexible work patterns to allow them to meet other commitments such as childcare.

-As a social enterprise, all surpluses are being re-invested into the business to fund additional support services offers to our tenants, residents, and the local community, such as the "tool bank services" for tenants to borrow gardening tool for free.
+As a social enterprise, all surpluses are being re-invested into the business to fund additional support services to our tenants, residents, and the local community, such as the "Help for the Helpless" a community service to support tenants over 55 years with skeletal impediment in maintaining their gardens for free.